LooDaHu/ARORA_General_-Introduction/Welcome file.md

 > python3 manage.py makemigrations

 As you can see, there are two new files, 0001_initial.py and db.sqlite3.

-You can regrad 0001_initial.py as the blue print of the database. db.sqlite3 is the brande
+ - You can regard 0001_initial.py as the blueprint of the database.

+ - db.sqlite3 is the brand new database created by the blueprint.